jonathanargentiero/generator-cordova-wakanda/README.md

 cd MyWakandaSolution/MyWakandaProject
 ```

-Run `yo angular-wakanda`, optionally passing an app name (the app name of your angular app) :
+Run `yo cordova-wakanda`, optionally passing an app name (the app name of your cordova app) :

 ```
-yo angular-wakanda [app-name]
+yo cordova-wakanda [app-name]
 ```

 You will be asked a couple of questions like :